Bjorkgren/NuSen/README.md

 * WEATHER.gov

 ### General TODOS:
+* Save location name and location lat/lon to global variable, to keep from seraching on every onResume...
 * Remove settings, set active hours to 7-22.
 * Set interesting hours to 7, 12, 17, 22.
  => Set the current hour to the value closest following.